Michael Corleone: The Godfather

 Vito semi-retires in 1954, and Michael becomes operating head of the family.
 He offers to buy out casino owner Moe Greene's (Alex Rocco) stake in the Las Vegas casino that the Corleones bankrolled, intending to move the family to Nevada as part of his effort to legitimize the Corleone interests; Greene refuses to sell.
 Corleone family caporegimes Salvatore Tessio (Abe Vigoda) and Clemenza request permission to begin operating their own families in Corleone territory.
 Michael, with Vito's support, advises them to be patient and wait until the move to Las Vegas is completed.
 Tessio and Clemenza agree, but are clearly dissatisfied.

+A few years after the move to Nevada, Michael, now in his mid-thirties, names Clemenza as consigliere and head of the family's New York operations.
+Although he is now firmly entrenched as the most powerful crime boss in the nation, he steps up his efforts to make the Corleone family legitimate.
+For instance, he buys a construction company and several other businesses in an effort to lead a more normal life.
+However, his efforts at redeeming the family are largely unsuccessful, as his many enemies keep him involved in the underworld.

 In 1955, Vito warns Michael that Barzini will likely attempt to assassinate Michael under the pretense of negotiating peace between the families, using a disloyal contact within the Corleone regime.
 Whoever approaches Michael about the meeting, Vito explains, will be the traitor within the family.
 Shortly thereafter, Vito dies of a heart attack while playing with his grandson Anthony in his tomato garden.

 At Vito's funeral, Tessio tells Michael that Barzini wants to arrange a meeting, confirming Vito's prediction.
 Michael sets his plan in motion to murder the other New York Mafia heads: Barzini, Philip Tattaglia (Victor Rendina), Carmine Cuneo (Rudy Bond), and Victor Stracci (Don Costello), as well as Greene.
-The plot unfolds on the same day Michael stands as godfather to Connie's newborn son.
+The plot unfolds on the same day Michael stands as godfather to Connie's newborn son, Michael Francis Rizzi.
 Later the same day, he has Tessio and Carlo Rizzi (Gianni Russo), Connie's abusive husband who conspired in Sonny's murder, executed.
 In one stroke, Michael re-establishes the Corleone family as the nation's most powerful crime family and establishes a reputation as being even more cunning and ruthless than his father.

 A few days later, Connie furiously accuses Michael of murdering Carlo.
 When challenged by Kay, Michael denies having ordered Carlo's murder.
 Kay, initially believing Michael, later observes him receiving his capos.
 Clemenza addresses Michael as "Don Corleone" and kisses his hand in the same manner that he did with Michael's father.
-Kay realizes Connie's accusations were true, and that Michael has become a powerful Don becoming his father's successor in every way.
+Kay realizes Connie's accusations were true, and that Michael has become his father's successor in every way.
 In the novel, Kay leaves Michael, but Hagen persuades her to return.